PassionDigitalWeb/STAT-backup/README.md

 of any issues that may arise during the synchronization process.
 The error logging functionality is implemented in the logger.js file, which uses the [Bunyan](https://github.com/trentm/node-bunyan) logging library to log errors to [Google Cloud Monitoring](https://cloud.google.com/monitoring).
 For additional error handling capabilities, we also utilize [Sentry.io](https://sentry.io).
-However, in case Sentry.io is not configured through the environment file, the errors can be sent via email instead.

 The website's keyword and ranking tables can then be pulled in to [Google Data Studio](https://support.google.com/looker-studio/answer/7020436?hl=en) with this custom query.